fxckgfw/shadowsocks-wiki/Block-Connection-to-localhost.md

-From 2.6.7, this is default.
+From 2.6.7, localhost is blocked by default.
 If you don't want it, use `--forbidden-ip=""`.

 From 2.6.3, you can prevent the server from connecting to some IP like 127.0.0.1.